uz-gaz/Tertimuss/README.md

 - jsonschema 3.2.0 or higher and all its dependencies
 - progress 1.5 or higher and all its dependencies
 - ffmpeg 4.1 or higher and all its dependencies
-- pyqt 5.9.2 or higher and all its dependencies
-- qt 5.9.2 or higher and all its dependencies (This package is necessary only if you want to modify the GUI)
+- pyside2 5.15.0 or higher and all its dependencies
-- ortools 7.8.7959 and all its dependencies
+- ortools 8.1.8487 and all its dependencies

 If you are using Miniconda or Anaconda the next few lines will create an environment called rt-scheduler-simulation-environment with all project dependencies installed in it.